UchuServer/Uchu/HACKING.md

 ## Introduction
 LU is build with the [Entity–component–system](https://en.wikipedia.org/wiki/Entity_component_system) which you may know from the Unity Engine.
 In short that means everything that you see on screen (and more) is a GameObject on which Components can be attached.
 These components give the object functionality like rendering, physics and so on.

-LU uses four different types of servers to communicate.
-These are: The authentication server (Uchu.Auth), which handles login and redirection to the character server (Uchu.Char).
-The character server then handles the character selection and redirection to the world server (Uchu.World).
-Now the world server is the server that you actually play on.
-It handles everything from movement to chat to missions.
-There can be multiple World servers running at once but one world server only serves one world.
-There can however be multiple world servers serving the same world.
-This happens if the maximum amount of players on a server is reached.
+LU used two different types of servers to communicate.
+These are:
+* The authentication server (Uchu.Auth), which handles login and redirection to the world server.
+* The world server, which handles two things
+  * Character selection (Uchu.Char)
+  * Main game (Uchu.World)

+**Note:** A world server in Uchu only handles one world but there can be multiple world servers in one Uchu instance.
+They can even serve the same map if one world server has reached the maximum amount of player.

 The address of the auth server is configured in the `boot.cfg` file in the installation directory of the client.
 All other servers can have any address because the previous server sends the address to the client.

-Now of course these were only 3 servers but shouldn't there be four servers? - Yes there is also the UGC (User generated content) Server.
-This server was used for things like icons for modular rockets.
-As of now the UGC server is not implemented in Uchu.
+There were also two other server types that aren't implemented in Uchu.
+These are
+* The Chat server which was never used because the world sever handles chat messages
+* The UGC (user generated content) server.
+This handles stuff like custom icons for modular rockets and cars.
+The UGC Server address is also set in `boot.cfg`

 ## The repo structure
 As you probably already noticed the Uchu repository is quite complex.
 Therefore this paragraph will explain what the different folders contain and what they are for.